eezstreet/SWATEliteForce/README.md

   * You can now Un-Ready yourself in CO-OP games.
 You can only edit your equipment when you are not ready.
   * OUT OF THE WAY now the default for General MP menu.
   * Support in the menu for 5x as many resolutions, including many widescreen resolutions
-  * "Disable Initial Dispatch" option in Audio Settings lets you skip the initial dispatches.

 ## EQUIPMENT ##